Helicopter Attack Squadron (Light) Five

-Helicopter Attack Squadron (Light) Five, known by the US Navy designation HA(L)-5 (sometimes stylized as HAL-5), was the initial designation of a Naval Special Warfare and close air support helicopter squadron in the period following the Vietnam War, which, along with its sister squadron HA(L)-4 "Red Wolves", was one of the last two US Navy squadrons using HH-1K "Huey" gunships.
+Helicopter Attack Squadron (Light) Five, abbreviation HA(L)-5 (sometimes stylized as HAL-5), was a helicopter attack squadron of the United States Navy.

+HA(L)-5 was the initial designation of the close air support squadron in the period following the Vietnam War, which, along with its sister squadron HA(L)-4 "Red Wolves", was one of the last two US Navy squadrons using HH-1K "Huey" gunships.
 In October 1989 the squadron was redesignated Helicopter Combat Support Squadron Special Five (HCS-5), it adopted the name "Firehawks" and it traded in its "Hueys" for HH-60H Seahawk Combat Search and Rescue helicopters.
 The squadron was deactivated on 13 December 2006.

 Genesis of the HA(L) squadrons

 In 1966, United States Naval Special Warfare Command rotary support was originated as part of the response to the ongoing Vietnam War.
 Starting with Helicopter Combat Support Squadron ONE (HC-1), detachments of helicopter gunships supported the Mobile Riverine Force (also known as the Brown-water navy) effort in the Mekong Delta region of South Vietnam.
 HC-1 "Fleet Angels" operated two-aircraft detachments of UH-1B gunships, staged from amphibious vessels.
 Providing a quick reaction force and performing a close air-support (CAS) role for units of the Navy's Special Warfare Groups and the Mobile Riverine Force, the effectiveness of the helicopter attack mission was quickly realized and in response, the Navy began to widen the mission, creating the need for a specific Squadron to provide that support.
 In April 1967, HC-1 was divided into four separate units, Helicopter Attack Squadron (Light) 3 (HA(L)-3) (Navy Gunships), Helicopter Combat Support Squadron THREE (Navy Vertical Replenishment), Helicopter Combat Support Squadron FIVE (LAMPS), and Helicopter Combat Support Squadron Seven (Navy Combat Search and Rescue).

 Nicknamed the "Seawolves", HA(L)-3 was established in South Vietnam with its headquarters originally in Vung Tau and later at Binh Thuy Air Base, originally flying in support of Operation Game Warden, earned over 20,000 unit and personnel awards.
 HA(L)-3 was disestablished in 1972 and in 1997, the US Navy recognized the service of the squadrons aircrew, retroactively awarding the Combat Aircrew Insignia to Combat Aircrewmen who served in HA(L)-3.